-We're not only a global asset manager, with assets under management of over £1tn (2017: £983bn), but also the UK's largest provider of individual life assurance products and a market leader in managing retirement risk for pension schemes.
+We're not only one of the world's largest asset managers, with assets under management of £1.2tn (2018: £1tn) managed on behalf of the group and external clients, but also the UK's largest provider of individual life cover and a market leader in managing retirement risk for pension schemes.
 Established in London in 1836, we have been providing insurance for our customers for over 180 years.
-With around 9,000 employees we look after the financial security of over 10 million customers in the UK and US.
+With over 9,000 employees we look after the financial security of over 10 million customers primarily in the UK and US.